davidgoldcode/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is HTML that gives a clear picture of what is going on within this element.
+For instance, the <header> tag is where your header will go.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block level elements will always start on a new line while inline elements do not.

+Block level elements will take up the full width available.
+Inline elements do not.

 3. What are the 4 areas of the box model?

+Content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross Axis

 5. Explain why git is valuable to a team of developers.

+Git is valuable for a number of reasons.
+For one, it allows developers to "branch off" and work on the code separately.
+This prevents mishaps, and is a cheaper more effective way to manage code than something more centralized.
+Comparing the code is easy for everybody, and it allows many different people to provide input.
+For code that works, you simply merge the branch into the main version.
+Fast and effective.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.